EWSoftware/VSSpellChecker/README.md

 Lehenbauer.
 This version has been extended significantly to include many new features all of which are configurable.

-_**NOTE: The master branch is for Visual Studio 2017 and later.
-For Visual Studio 2013/2015, use the VSLegacy branch.**_
+_**NOTE: The master branch is for Visual Studio 2022 and later.
+For Visual Studio 2013/2015, use the VSLegacy branch.
+For Visual Studio 2017/2019, use the VSLegacy2017-2019 branch.**_